 You Could Consume Too Much Sugar

-Bear this in mind: an 8oz portion contains almost 21 grams of sugar!
+Bear this in mind, because this might put things into better perspective: an 8oz portion of orange juice contains almost 21 grams of sugar!
+21 grams!

 It Could Lead to Weight Gain

-All in all, orange juice can have big health benefits.
+All in all, orange juice can have major health benefits.
 It’s packed with nutrition and can help you to prevent some serious illnesses and conditions.

 The key is only drinking as much as is recommended – 8oz per day at the most.

-If you’re worried about the potential risks of orange juice, then you could consider swapping to eating whole fruit instead.
-Eating whole fruit ensures that you get the entire nutritional value of the fruit, without worrying about added sugar or having too many liquid calories.
+If you’re worried about the potential risks of OJ, then you could consider swapping to eating whole fruit instead.
+Eating whole fruit ensures that you get the entire nutritional value of the fruit, without worrying about added sugar or having more calories.